 When an offshore injury occurs, knowing your rights will help ensure you’re adequately compensated and that powerful companies with much greater resources don’t pressure you to settle.
 Offshore employers have a duty to ensure a safe work environment, including providing the proper safety training, maintaining equipment and machinery, and meeting safety regulations.
 When a company fails to fulfill its duties, it may be held liable.

 The effects of an offshore injury can be devastating and impact the victim and their family in the short and long term.
-Offshore injury claims are complex, but the experienced offshore accident attorneys at Herman, Herman & Katz have helped countless victims get the compensation they deserve.
+Offshore injury claims are complex, but the experienced offshore accident attorneys at Herman, Katz, Gisleson & Cain have helped countless victims get the compensation they deserve.
 We’ve helped hold negligent companies accountable for their role in causing or contributing to an offshore accident while protecting and fighting for our client’s rights.

 If you’ve been injured at an offshore wind farm, another offshore job site, or during transportation to or from one, contact us online for a free case review or call 844-943-7627.